evkx/evkx.github.io/content/models/audi/a6_e-tron/a6_avant_e-tron_performance/_index.md

 ## Performance

-The Audi A6 Avant e-tron performance has a maximum power of 270 KW (367 hp/362 bhp) The torque is 855 nm with overboost and 855 without overboost.
-It performs the 0-100km/h sprint (0-62mph) in 5.4 seconds with overboost and  seconds without overboost and has a top speed of 210 km/h (131 mph).
+The Audi A6 Avant e-tron performance delivers a solid performance with a maximum power of 270 kW (367 hp / 362 bhp) and a total torque of 565 Nm (417 lb-ft).
+It can accelerate from 0 to 100 km/h (0 to 62 mph) in 5.4 seconds and reaches a top speed of 210 km/h (131 mph), making it competitive within its class.

 ## Battery, range, and charging

 The high-capacity battery has a gross capacity of 100 kWh and a net usable capacity of 94,9 kWh, providing an 5,1 kWh buffer (5.1%) for battery protection.
 Operating at a nominal voltage of 662 volts, it qualifies as an 800-volt battery system.
 This high voltage is pivotal in enabling the system's charging capabilities.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

-Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 720 to 650 km (448-404 miles), depending on the specific configuration and options, such as wheel size.
+Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 720 to 627 km (448-390 miles), depending on the specific configuration and options, such as wheel size.
 Larger wheels, for instance, can increase energy consumption and subsequently reduce the overall range.
-The vehicle's energy consumption is rated at 13.2 kWh/100 km for the base model and 14.6 kWh/100 km for the top-tier model under the WLTP test cycle.
+The vehicle's energy consumption is rated at 13.2 kWh/100 km for the base model and 15.1 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 270 kW.
 Charging from 0% to 100% takes approximately 59 minutes, while a more typical charging scenario from 10% to 80% takes 20 minutes with an average charging speed at 196 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 1% to 64%.
 This results in an effective charging speed, including time lost, of 171 kW, with each charging session taking about 21 minutes and 56 seconds..
 This efficient charging capability makes the Audi A6 Avant e-tron performance a convenient option for long-distance travel.